There’s a ghost story on campus – and it’s easy to miss.

 Jeff Pearce is another staff member and firm believer in the ghosts of the PSU library.
 Although he has had no personal encounters with them himself, he has spoken to many people over the years who did.

-He said he believes they are more than just urban legends.
+According to him, the stories are more than just urban legends.

 “Urban legends are generally false, and you cannot usually find anyone who has actually experienced them or been involved.
 This is a ghost that has been reported by various people over several decades… based on their personal experiences, and you can actually talk to them,” Pearce said.